Copyright Act of 1976: History and purpose

 Before the 1976 Act, the last major revision to statutory copyright law in the United States occurred in 1909.
 In deliberating the Act, Congress noted that extensive technological advances had occurred since the adoption of the 1909 Act.
 Television, motion pictures, sound recordings, and radio were cited as examples.
 The Act was designed in part to address intellectual property questions raised by these new forms of communication.
 Barbara Ringer, who later became US Register of Copyrights in 1973, began taking an active role in advocating for and drafting a new copyright act, particularly to protect the rights of authors with the advent of new technologies.

 Aside from advances in technology, the other main impetus behind the adoption of the 1976 Act was the development of and the United States' participation in the Universal Copyright Convention (UCC) (and its anticipated participation in the Berne Convention).
 While the U.S. became a party to the UCC in 1955, Congress passed Public Law 743 in order to modify copyright law to conform to the Convention's standards.

 In the years following the United States' adoption of the UCC, Congress commissioned multiple studies on a general revision of copyright law, culminating in a published report in 1961.
-A draft of the bill was introduced in both the House and Senate in 1964, but the original version of the Act was revised multiple times between 1964 and 1976 (see House report number 94-1476).
+A draft of the bill was introduced in both the House and Senate in 1964, but the original version of the Act was revised multiple times between 1964 and 1976.
 The bill was passed as S. 22 of the 94th Congress by a vote of 97–0 in the Senate on February 19, 1976.
 S. 22 was passed by a vote of 316–7 in the House of Representatives on September 22, 1976.
 The final version was adopted as title 17 of the United States Code on October 19, 1976, when President Gerald Ford signed it into law.
 The law went into effect on January 1, 1978.
 At the time, the law was considered to be a fair compromise between publishers' and authors' rights.

-Barbara Ringer called the new law "a balanced compromise that comes down on the authors' and creators' side in almost every instance."
+Ringer called the new law "a balanced compromise that comes down on the authors' and creators' side in almost every instance."
 The law was almost exclusively discussed in publishers' and librarians' journals, with little discussion in the mainstream press.
 The claimed advantage of the law's extension of the term of subsisting copyrights was that "royalties will be paid to widows and heirs for an extra 19 years for such about-to-expire copyrights as those on Sherwood Anderson's Winesburg, Ohio".
 The other intent of the extension was to protect authors' rights "for life plus 50 years—the most common term internationally and the one [Mark] Twain fought for in his lifetime".
 Further extensions of both term and scope had been desired by some, as outlined in a Time article.